GoogleChromeLabs/simplehttp2server/README.md

-`SimpleHttp2Server` serves the current directory on an HTTP/2.0 capable server.
+`simplehttp2server` serves the current directory on an HTTP/2.0 capable server.

+# Push

 All requests will be looked up in a file named `push.json`.
-If there is a key for the request path, all resources in the array under that key will be pushed (see demo directory).
+If there is a key for the request path, all resources in the array under that key will be pushed.

 Example `push.json`: